cgeyskens/phd/ip-proteomics/README.md

 ## MS downstream data analysis

-All data analysis was performed inside a **reproducible Docker development container** (.devcontainer) in Visual Studio Code.
+All R-based data analysis was performed inside a **reproducible Docker development container** (.devcontainer) in Visual Studio Code.
+Please see the [documentation](https://github.com/RamiKrispin/vscode-r) for more info.

 Analysis steps: